| Corinthian Sailing Club

 class racing, their T=5 is your T=0: their numeral pennant goes

+up when your numeral pennant comes down.
 Its advantageous for sailors to start a countdown timer in order

 to accurately predict T=0: it may help to get a good starting position.